MatheusLBarbosa/ToDo-API/README.md

 ## Description

-Simple CRUD with this powerfull typescript framework, [NEST](https://docs.nestjs.com/).
+Simple CRUD, and an OTP (One Time Password) with this powerfull typescript framework, [NEST](https://docs.nestjs.com/).

 ## Installation